peter-l5/SH1107/README.md

     display.text('driver', 0, 8, 1)
     display.show()
 ```
-See example code for further details and usage details for other methods.
+See example code for further details and usage demonstrations of other methods.

 ### Example (SPI)